yowainwright/pastoralist/README.md

 > [!NOTE]
 > For local projects where you just use pastoralist within scripts or CI,
-> `npm install pastoralist --save-dev` is enough
+> `npm install pastoralist --save-dev` is enough.
-> I'm also working to get pastoralist into brew officially soon, if possible!
-[August '26]
+> Use Homebrew when you want a global CLI outside a project install.

 ---